RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 | `OTEL_RESOURCE_ATTRIBUTES`    | Attributes that provide metadata about the service, such as its name, namespace, version, and deployment environment.                                                   |
 | `OTEL_EXPORTER_OTLP_PROTOCOL` | The protocol used to communicate with the OpenTelemetry Collector: "http/protobuf".                                                                                     |

 **OTEL_RESOURCE_ATTRIBUTES** is particularly useful for identifying and filtering telemetry data in the monitoring backend.
-Imagine having multiple services sending data to the same collector; these attributes help filtering and navigating the data in the Grafana UI.
+When multiple services are sending data to the same collector, these attributes help filtering and navigating the data in the Grafana UI.

 The demo application is configured to send traces and logs to the OpenTelemetry Collector for each web request (using a _middleware_), and has some dedicated endpoints